rmnchhabra/DevopsCalculator/README.md

 # DevopsCalculator
-A simple Devops calculator mini project to understand the flow CI/CD pipeline
+A simple Devops calculator mini project to understand the flow of CI/CD pipeline